Manu Sharma

-Siddharth Vashisht (born 1977), better known as Manu Sharma, is a murderer of Indian origin, convicted in 2006 to serve life imprisonment for the 1999 murder of Jessica Lal.
-He was released in June 2020.
+Manu Sharma (born 1977), is an Indian convicted murderer who was imprisoned for the 1999 murder of Jessica Lal.
+He was released in June 2020 on grounds of good behaviour.
 Sharma is the son of the former Indian National Congress leader, Venod Sharma, and the brother of media baron, Kartikeya Sharma.

-Manu Sharma is one of several high-profile criminals brought to trial in India through media activism.
-Along with that of some other murderers, his conviction is viewed as demonstrating the impact of the general public in correcting imbalances in the Indian legal process.
+Sharma is one of several high-profile criminals brought to trial in India through media activism, with his conviction among those viewed as demonstrating the impact of the general public in correcting imbalances in the Indian legal process.